JCSheeron/ftArchPostProc/README.md

  where the column names are the tag names, and the columns are ordered by name

  In the case of a historical trend generated file (the -t command line argument), the data columns are as follows:
    Tag1 TimeStamp, Tag1 Value, Tag2 TimeStamp, Tag2Timestamp ...
  and the timestamps are not synchronized.
+If a time format is not specified with the -stf option, then the format is assumed to be MM-DD-YYYY hh:mm:ss am/pm.

  In the case of a archive export file (the -a command line argument), the data columns are as follows:
- ValueId,Timestamp (YYYY-MM-DD HH:MM:SS.mmm),value,quality,flags
- and there are normally multiple valueIDs each at multiple timestamps.
+   ValueId,Timestamp,value,quality,flags and there are normally multiple valueIDs each at multiple timestamps.
+If a time format is not specified with the -stf option, then the format is assumed to be YYYY-MM-DD HH:mm::ss.mmm.

- In the case of a time normalized export file (the -n command line argument), the data columns are as follows:
- Timestamp, Tag1 Value, Tag2 Value, Tag3 Value ...
+ In the case of a time normalized export file (the -n command line argument), the data columns are as follows: Timestamp, Tag1 Value, Tag2 Value, Tag3 Value ...
+If a time format is not specified with the -stf option, then the format is assumed to be YYYY-MM-DD HH:mm:ss.mmm.

  Note: The -h, -n, and -a options are mutually exclusive.
 One and only one must be specified.

  Field delimiters can be specified for the input and output files.
 The default field delimiter is the comma (",").
 If another delimiter needs to